 As a member-based organization, AIA Seattle is rapidly shifting its response to this public health crisis with remote learning and engagement opportunities, and aggregating regional and national resources for our members.
 We are here for you during this difficult time, and all staff are continuing to work remotely to serve you.
 Below, we have compiled a list of membership-, business- and management-related resources to connect you with what you need.
 Programming updates will continue to be made on our events calendar, and homepage.
-Our Ask An Architect event has been moved to an online platform, and our Housing Design Forum is taking the form of a Virtual Housing Design Week.
 Check out the webinar recordings from our recent live programming on our Education Programs page.

 Have questions or resources you’d like added to this list?
 Please contact Madison Eggerding, Membership & Development Coordinator at firstname.lastname@example.org.
 We will add things here as we find them.

 Member & Firm-specific Resources:

 - AIA’s summary of the recently approved federal stimulus bill (CARES) Act.
 Here are some helpful documents for guidance through the bill and FAQs, created by AIA Minnesota

 - AIA National’s Covid-19 Resources Page with multiple resources, being updated regularly

 - Contact your local permitting office for help with in-progress developments